DSGolovkov/AI-Get-Resource-Pack/README.md

 # PS Align Pack

 I spent lot of time preparing icons for developers.
-I've understood, that standart Illustrator functions cant help me.
+I've understood, that standart Illustrator functions can't help me.
 So i decided to create two scripts, for iOS and for Android, to help me prepare resources more effectively.
 I'd like to share them with you.

 ## Installation